WES

 Release Prevention and Response

-Where feasible, we install engineering controls and processes that eliminate the potential for releases to occur.
+Where feasible, we establish additional engineering controls and processes that reduce the potential for releases to occur.

 Water Management